Pow is a zero-configuration Rack server for Mac OS X. It makes

 Pow's port proxying feature lets you route all web traffic on a

-particular hostname to another port on your computer.
+particular hostname to another port or IP address.
 To use it, just

 create a file in